Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 27 Oktober 2025 03.28.27 UTC
+- WIB: Senin, 27 Oktober 2025 04.23.12 UTC
-- WITA: Senin, 27 Oktober 2025 04.28.27 UTC
+- WITA: Senin, 27 Oktober 2025 05.23.12 UTC
-- WIT: Senin, 27 Oktober 2025 05.28.27 UTC
+- WIT: Senin, 27 Oktober 2025 06.23.12 UTC

 Kutipan Inspiratif:
-"If you work just for money, you'll never make it, but if you love what you're doing and you always put the customer first, success will be yours."
+"We have more media than ever and more technology in our lives.
+It's supposed to help us communicate, but it has the opposite effect of isolating us."

-Kategori: success
+Kategori: technology